scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ```

 In this example the `area` method that’s available to each instance uses the `calculateArea` method that’s defined in the companion object.
-If you’re familiar with Java, `calculateArea` is similar to a static method.
+Once again, `calculateArea` is similar to a static method in Java.
 Also, because `calculateArea` is private, it can’t be accessed by other code, but as shown, it can be seen by instances of the `Circle` class.

 ### Other uses